65536william/docspring-documentation/docs/api/templates/copy.md

 # Copy Template

-Create a new template as a copy of an existing template.
+Create a new template from a copy of an existing template.

 ## HTTP Request